Johan Banér: Assessment

 Banér as a general achieved his best results during the reign of Queen Christina under the command of Axel Oxenstierna.
 Because it can be claimed there were different reasons for victory in the Swedish victory at Wittstock (as testified by his differing reports of 1636 and 1640) the battle of Chemnitz may well have been his finest hour.
 He reputedly declined tempting offers that were made to him by the emperor to induce him to enter his service.

 Family

 In 1623, Banér married Catharina Elisabeth von Pfuel (1598–1636), Lady in waiting of Maria Eleonora of Sweden and daughter of Adam von Pfuel zu Johansfelde und Vichel and his wife, Barbara von Burgsdorff.

 She died on 20 February 1636.
-On 25 July 1636 Banér married Countess Elisabeth Juliana von Erbach (1600–1640), widow of Count Count Georg Ludwig von Löwenstein-Scharfeneck (1587–1633) and daughter of George III, Count of Erbach-Breuberg and his wife, Countess Maria von Barby-Mühlingen (1563–1619).
+On 25 July 1636 Banér married Countess Elisabeth Juliana von Erbach (1600–1640), widow of Count Georg Ludwig von Löwenstein-Scharfeneck (1587–1633) and daughter of George III, Count of Erbach-Breuberg and his wife, Countess Maria von Barby-Mühlingen (1563–1619).

 After the death of his second wife, he married for the third time to Margravine Johanna von Baden-Durlach (1623–1661).
 He had children only with his first wife.
 His son from his first marriage, Gustaf Adam (1624–1681) received the dignity of Count Banér af Sortavala.